 Account disabled (Soft/Hard type): when the Internet Access Provider (IAP) detects a lengthy period of inactivity, it can close the user's account: deliveries to the user's address will then be impossible.
 The Soft or Hard type depends upon the type of error received: if the account is temporarily disabled due to six months of inactivity and can still be activated, the status Erroneous will be assigned and the delivery will be tried again.
 If the error received signals that the account is permanently deactivated then it will directly be sent to Quarantine.

-To modify the duration of a delivery, go to the advanced parameters of the delivery or delivery template and specify the desired duration in the corresponding field, as in the example below.
+To modify the duration of a delivery, go to the advanced parameters of the delivery or delivery template and specify the desired duration in the corresponding field.
 The advanced delivery properties are presented in this section.

 The default configuration allows five retries at one-hour intervals, followed by one retry per day for four days.
 The number of retries can be changed globally (contact your Adobe technical administrator) or for each delivery or delivery template (see this section).